COVID-19: What you should do when you get a call from 1921

 New Delhi, May 08: A telephonic survey on COVID-19 is being undertaken.
 You will receive a call on your mobile from the number 1921 and the Ministry of Health Affairs says that you should participate in the survey with your information.

-It may recalled that recently the government while catering to those did not have smartphones and cannot download the Aarogya Setu app implemented IVRS services.
+It may be recalled that recently the government while catering to those did not have smartphones and cannot download the Aarogya Setu app implemented IVRS services.

 Dial 1921 to access Aarogya Setu if you have a landline or no smart phone